| || |

 | | B2B MEMES

-MAY 2, 2012 Three Common Failures in Online News: Are You At Fault?
+MAY 2, 2012 [Price] Three Common Failures in Online News: Are You At Fault?

 Three hours of consulting are included in the purchase price.
 For most B2B publishers, electronically delivered news content is becoming an increasingly important part of their output.
 The potential rewards are substantial.
 In theory, any B2B e-news package consistently delivering relevant, high-enterprise, fast-paced, exclusive content should dominate its competitive space.
 But the evidence suggests that few if any e-news staffs are up to this challenge.
 Early results from my third 50-site study of e-news delivery confirm that high quality remains in short supply.
 Lack of enterprise.